Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 When Zylo works with clients to implement a SaaS management strategy, the initial questions are remarkably similar: How do we start?
 How do we do it?
 What’s the priority?
 What does SaaS management look like within our business?
 How should we think about it?

-Today, we’re excited to share the five concepts that illustrate how Zylo thinks about SaaS management today.
+Today, we’re excited to share the five concepts that illustrate how Zylo thinks about SaaS management today – our methodology.
 Within each pillar, there are three action items that every business can use to take control of managing their SaaS tools.

 Discover and catalog your full SaaS inventory